 In today’s article, we will tell you about the toilet partition mounting options.
 It is important for you to read this article thoroughly so that you understand the purpose of each mounting option discussed.
 Read on!

-1: Headrail braced
+1: Headrail Braced Toilet Partitions

 Headrail braced mounting option is the most widely used style for bathroom partitions.
 First, the installer mounts the pilasters to the floor and then install the Headrail, which is attached to the pilasters and the walls.